leigh-johnson/leigh-johnson.github.io/_posts/2015-09-20-how-to-led-music-visualizer-raspberry-pi.md

 title: "Building an LED music visualizer on a Raspberry Pi - Assemble the Mats"
 tags: ["#raspberrypi", "#neopixels", "#python"]
 description: "A multi-part series in which I attempt to build a rainbowlific music visualizer with an LED strip (WS2812) & Raspberry Pi.
 This post is a project introduction and materials/software list."
-excerpt: "A multi-part series about how I built a colorful music visualizer with an LED strip (WS2812) & Raspberry Pi 2.
-This post is a project introduction, design spec, and materials/reading list."
+excerpt: "A multi-part series in which I attempt to build a rainbowlific music visualizer with an LED strip (WS2812) & Raspberry Pi.
+This post is a project introduction and materials/software list."
 comments: true
-hide_sidebar: true
+hide_sidebar: false
 ---

 # Design Goals